kalbfuss/01memories/README.md

 Digital Memories supports reverse geocoding based on GPS data in the EXIF tag, using the geopy library and Photon geocoder (essentially OpenStreetMap).

 Digital Memories optionally integrates with [Home Assistant](https://www.home-assistant.io/) via [MQTT](https://mqtt.org).
-Integration allows the display to be motion activated after coupling of the Digital Memories device with a motion sensor.
+Integration allows the display to be motion activated after coupling of the Digital Memories device in Home Assistant with a motion sensor.

 Digital Memories is being developed by [Bernd Kalbfuss (aka langweiler)](https://github.com/kalbfuss) and is published under the [General Public License version 3](LICENSE.md).
-The latest source code is available on [GitHub](https://github.com/kalbfuss/01memories).
+The latest source code is available on [GitHub](https://github.com/kalbfuss/pyframe).

 Instructions for building your own digital photo frame can be found [here](FRAME.md).